Skip to main content

 • This seminar takes place every two weeks over the course of the Fall and Winter semesters.

-Description: Students enrolled in the thesis option are required to demonstrate their ability to carry out independent ethnographic field research.
-The student develops a research proposal under the direction of his/her thesis supervisor.
-The thesis proposal serves as the basis for the elaboration of the written thesis.
-The student then orally defends the thesis before an examining committee.
+Students enrolled in the thesis - field research option are required to demonstrate their ability to carry out independent ethnographic field research.
+Students develop a research proposal under the direction of their thesis supervisor, which serves as the basis for ANTH 6910 and ANTH 6920.
+The field research proposal serves as a basis of the written thesis.
+Students then orally defend the thesis - field research before an examining committee.

 Notes:

-Description: The fieldwork requirement, which may last from 3-4 months, involves undertaking research in a community which differs in important respects from the student’s community of reference, and collecting ethnographic data.
+The fieldwork requirement, which may last from three to four months, involves undertaking research in a community which differs in important respects from the student’s communities of reference, and collecting ethnographic data.
 This research forms the basis of the student’s thesis.

 Sociology MA Courses